How to Enable or Disable Windows Security Notifications in Windows 11

 Note: This method requires administrator privileges.
 This is best for enterprise environments where you need to suppress security alerts across multiple machines.

-Open the Local Group Policy Editor by typing gpedit.msc in the Run dialog.
+To open the Local Group Policy Editor, press `Windows Key + R` to open the Run dialog, then type `gpedit.msc` and press Enter.
 Navigate to: Computer Configuration\Administrative Templates\Windows Components\Windows Security\Notifications.

 Double-click Hide all notifications.
 Select Enabled to suppress all alerts.
 Click Apply and restart your computer.